NNIP Partner Organizations

 In applying the data to achieve impact, NNIP views data as a tool that can bring stakeholders together to make progress on ambitious community goals.
 NNIP partners aim to provide independent analysis driven by the data and to be critical consumers and understand how each data source can be used and how it shouldn’t.
 But we recognize that data are shaped by the biases of the people and institutions that create them and have been used to harm people and communities.
 Data collection and analysis should abide by principles that prioritize justice, respect for people, and community benefits.
 We know involving people and communities represented in the data in the collection, interpretation, and dissemination of information will lead to better data, conclusions, and decisionmaking.

-Finally, NNIP partners build community data capacity so people can access and use data to inform efforts to understand and improve outcomes where they live.
+Finally, NNIP partners build community data capacity so people can access and use data to inform efforts to understand outcomes and improve outcomes where they live.
 Examples of activities include partners conducting training on data and technology, collaborating with local governments on open data, or holding community events to promote the use of data.

 About the Urban Institute